-In terms of functionality, room hubs have a lot in common with ClickShare Conference, as they allow meeting participants to connect through high-quality video conferencing, and enable them to share their screen content with other users.
-The Barco ClickShare wireless conferencing system on the other hand consists of a Base Unit, the ClickShare Conferencing Button and the ClickShare Collaboration App, which are designed to work seamlessly with your existing video conferencing solution and audio-visual peripherals – microphones, soundbars and cameras.
+In terms of functionality, fixed conferencing room have a lot in common with ClickShare Conference, as they allow meeting participants to connect through high-quality video conferencing, and enable them to share their screen content with other users.
+The Barco ClickShare wireless conferencing system on the other hand consists of a Base Unit, the ClickShare Conferencing Button and the ClickShare Desktop App, which are designed to work seamlessly with your existing video conferencing solution and audio-visual peripherals – microphones, soundbars and cameras.

 Despite its similarities, a room hub addresses other needs than a ClickShare wireless conferencing system.
 Allow us to explain.